 Track the percentage of employees that complete onboarding — and how many fall off.
 Take a deep dive into the statistics and perfect the content that pushes prospects to the finish line and enables them to do their jobs better.
-Those numbers are reflected in higher earnings.
+Measuring training effectiveness is vital to your program's success.
 Solicit feedback from your users to continue improving your training.

 The Airbnb Way

 Airbnb provides a great example of how to align onboarding with engaging and relevant learning resources.
 The home-share company’s “Hosting Toolkits” offer hosts video lessons about greeting guests and other advice on how to succeed.